par12005/TPPS/docs/source/user_pages/page_4.rst

 .. image:: ../../../images/TPPS_genotype_ref.png

 * Genotype File Types: checkboxes - 'Genotype Spreadsheet/Assay', 'Assay Design', 'VCF'.
 Select all that apply.
 'Assay Design' is only visible when 'SNPs' was selected from the 'Genotype Marker Type' field.
 * Genotype Spreadsheet/Assay File: file upload - The genotype assay file.
-You will be required to specify which of your columns holds the Tree ID and genotype data in each row of your file.
+You will be required to specify which of your columns holds the Plant ID and genotype data in each row of your file.
 Only visible when 'Genotype Spreadsheet/Assay' was selected from the 'Genotype File Types' field.
 * Assay Design File: file upload - The assay design file.
 Only visible when 'Assay Design' was selected from the 'Genotype File Types' field.
 * VCF File: file upload - The VCF file.
 Only visible when 'VCF' was selected from the 'Genotype File Types' field.